Odizinne/opm/README.md

-  install <package_names>  - Install one or more packages. remove <package_names>   - Remove one or more installed packages. upgrade                  - Upgrade installed packages to the latest versions. help                     - Display this help message.
+  install <package_names>  - Install one or more packages. remove <package_names>   - Remove one or more installed packages. upgrade                  - Upgrade installed packages to the latest versions. selfinstall              - Install opm in %localappdata%/programs/opm and add to path. help                     - Display this help message.
 ```